Code-Institute-Submissions/strasse34-pp5/README.md

 #### The Posts Page

-1. **View Most Recent Posts**: As a user, I can view all the most recent posts, ordered by most recently created first so that I am up to date with the newest content.
+1. **View Most Recent Posts**: As a user, I can view all the most recent posts, ordered by the most recently created first so that I am up to date with the newest content.
 2. **Search for Posts**: As a user, I can search for posts with keywords so that I can find the posts and user profiles I am most interested in.
 3. **View Liked Posts**: As a logged-in user, I can view the posts I liked so that I can find the posts I enjoy the most.
 4. **View Posts of Followed Users**: As a logged-in user, I can view content filtered by users I follow so that I can keep up to date with what they are posting about.